lalit-phadtare/AdvancedLaneDetection/writeup.md

 These include:
 1. Lane curvature for left and right lanes are calculated using the polynomial coefficients calculated in 4.
 The formula is discussed [here](https://www.intmath.com/applications-differentiation/8-radius-curvature.php)
+2. Lane centre is measured by calculating the x intercept on left and right lanes lines and finding it's midpoint.
+Assuming image middle is camera position I take the difference in real world measurements and declare that as the car offset from center.
 2. Measurement results for each image is labeled on each unwarped frame.
 The code is in `measureResult()` at advlanedet.py/line 510.

 Here is the final annotated image: